 Have you experienced having orange urine?
 Urine that has an orange hue has many possible reasons.
-The orange tint in the urine could be simply caused by food color from drinks or foods recently ingested, or it could be a symptom of a medical condition.
+The particular tint could be simply caused by food color from drinks or foods recently ingested, or it could be a symptom of a medical condition.

 The process of urination is the body’s way of disposing wastes from the blood and excess water from the body.
-Urine contains toxins and other water soluble materials that can no longer be used by the body.
-As urine is expelled, the accumulation of these substances that could be harmful to the body is hence avoided.
+Urine contains toxins and other water soluble materials that can no longer be used by the body, and is hence expelled.

 The appearance of urine is as important as urinating itself.
 The color of urine can be a good indicator of the health status of an individual.
 It could provide clues about the substances or materials taken in; whether the body lacks fluids; or if it is suffering from a condition or ailment.